 How powerful are the conversations you have one-on-one with your students?
 You know the ones…in the hallway as you’re waiting for your resource teacher to begin class, in the lunch line, or as you’re waiting for buses to be called in the afternoon?
 Those moments in time are what our students remember, and they are VERY motivating.
 These are times for book conversations.

-Lesson One: What Books are Popular Right Now
+Book Conversations Tell You Which Books are Popular Right Now

-Lesson Two: Readers have Reading Preferences
+Conferring Tells You Readers have Reading Preferences

-Lesson Three: Keep Kids Accountable
+Book Conversations Keep Kids Accountable

-Lesson Four: Build Reading Partnerships
+Book Conversations Build Reading Partnerships

 Classroom Strategies Based on Book Conversations